The PARADIGM project II: The lifetimes and quenching of satellites in Milky Way-mass haloes

 \paragraph*{\tng{} simulations}: The \tng{} simulations were generated with \textsc{arepo} \citep{Springel2010}, a moving mesh code that solves the equations of magneto-hydrodynamics (MHD) using a finite-volume method on an unstructured Voronoi-tesselated moving mesh.
 The simulations attain a minimum effective gas cell radius of 46~pc (and median 174~pc).
-The \tng{} galaxy formation model \citep{TNGMethodsPillepich2018,TNGMethodsWeinberger2017} includes prescriptions for SF in a cold dense gas modelled as a two-phase ISM, feedback from supernovae (SNeIa and SNeII) and AGB stars, metal enrichment, gas cooling through metal-line emission, and gas heating by a uniform, time-dependent UV background.
-For SF, the ISM is treated as a two-phase model with an effective equation of state (eEOS), and SF occurs in cells with density $>0.1\,m_{p}\,{\rm cm}^{3}$ and a variable maximum temperature depending on the eEOS down to a minimum of $10^{4}$~K. SF then proceeds following a Kennicutt-Schmidt law \citep{Schmidt1959,Kennicutt1998} and assuming a Chabrier IMF \citep{Chabrier2003}.
+The \tng{} galaxy formation model \citep{TNGMethodsPillepich2018,TNGMethodsWeinberger2017} includes prescriptions for SF, feedback from supernovae (SNeIa and SNeII) and AGB stars, metal enrichment, gas cooling through metal-line emission, and gas heating by a uniform, time-dependent UV background \citep{FaucherGiguere2009}.
+For SF, the ISM is treated as a two-phase model with an effective equation of state (eEOS), and SF occurs in cells with density $>0.1\,m_{p}\,{\rm cm}^{-3}$ and a variable maximum temperature depending on the eEOS down to a minimum of $10^{4}$~K. SF then proceeds following a Kennicutt-Schmidt law \citep{Schmidt1959,Kennicutt1998} and assuming a Chabrier IMF \citep{Chabrier2003}.
 The \tng{} model also includes the formation of black holes (BHs) and their growth through Bondi accretion.
-In turn, their feedback is modelled as a continuous injection of thermal energy in the high-accretion mode and as a stochastically released momentum kick in the low-accretion mode.
+BHs are seeded with an initial mass of $1.2\times10^{6}\MSUN$ in haloes of mass $>7.4\times 10^{10}\MSUN$, which are always positioned at the centres of their host haloes.
+In our simulations, the central MW always hosts a BH.
+In most satellite subsamples discussed below, the satellites do not host a BH; however, in a few subsamples, a single satellite is found to host a BH of mass $(1-9)\times10^{6}\MSUN$.
+BH feedback is modelled as a continuous injection of thermal energy in the high-accretion mode and as a stochastically released momentum kick in the low-accretion mode.
 Finally, galaxies are identified in the simulations through a two-step process, first with a friends-of-friends \citep[FOF][]{Davis1985} algorithm to determine haloes, followed by using \textsc{subfind} \citep{Springel2001,Dolag2009} to identify bound structures within the haloes with a single unbinding step.